Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Idaho Falls, ID

-You should have your HVAC system inspected about twice yearly.
-After completing their inspection, your technician will tell you what services are required.
-You should also schedule an inspection if you notice new issues such as leaks, unusual smells, or strange noises.
+You should have your HVAC system inspected twice yearly.
+After the inspection, your technician will tell you what services are needed.
+You should also call a technician if you start noticing issues such as leaks, unusual smells, or strange noises.
 If your system has ductwork, you should have it inspected every few years.

-For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Idaho Falls, you'll probably want a furnace on the higher end of or above this range.
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Idaho Falls, you may need a higher-capacity furnace.

 Other Idaho Falls, ID Home Services